EAllaucaD/microservice-concert/README.md

 Download the app

-Opening a terminal and then the docker file we can execute the command docker build -t divisas .

 To run the application docker run : docker-compose up --build

 You can see the service in port 8082